syedsaadali11/churn-prediction/README.md

-# RetentionAI - Customer Churn Prediction System (Django + Ensemble AI)
+# ChurnGuard-AI - Customer Churn Prediction System (Django + Ensemble AI)

-**RetentionAI** is an AI-powered web platform that helps businesses predict customer churn with high accuracy.
+**ChurnGuard-AI** is an AI-powered web platform that helps businesses predict customer churn with high accuracy.
 Using an ensemble of advanced machine learning models — **CatBoost**, **LightGBM**, and **XGBoost** — it identifies customers who are likely to leave and provides intelligent recommendations to retain them.

 🧠 Built with **Django**, RetentionAI allows:
 - 📋 Single customer predictions through a smart form.